Skip to content

 try:

-# request a cursor
+# a cursor is requested

-for i in range(len(queries)):
+for i in range(len(requetes)):

 # store the current query